 Marzapane - This is where I'd go to splurge.
 And even then, it's barely a splurge for what you get.
 Marzapane is recently at the top of my list for affordable, elegant, spectacular food.
 I think of it as a Michelin-star restaurant but without the star, and without the price.
 It's win-win.

 Why I'd eat here on New Years - The food.
-It's just amazing, and wonderful.
+It's just wonderful.
 Each and every delectable bite, no matter what you get.
 The ambiance is also really nice, a bit subdued, so if you are looking for a more tranquil New Year's Eve, this would fit the bill.

 Details - Via Velletri, 39.
 Tel: 06 6478 1692